 The laws for withdrawing a child from school and homeschooling a child with special needs are the same as for any other child.
-If you wish to continue to utilize services from the public school system (like speech therapy or OT), you will need to speak with the school staff about these arrangements.
+If you wish to continue to utilize services from the public school system (like speech or occupational therapy), you will need to speak with the school staff about these arrangements.

-Begin by filing a Notice of Intent as you would for a child without special needs.
-As a courtesy, you could let your child’s principal and teacher know of your intent, although the law does not require for you to do so.
+Begin by filing a Notice of Intent as you would for any child.
+As a courtesy, you could let your child’s principal and teacher know of your intent, although the law does not require you to do so.

 What if the school division gives me a hard time about withdrawing my child with special needs?

 VaHomeschoolers recommends that all homeschoolers become familiar with the laws for homeschooling in Virginia.
 You can point out to the school division that you have the right to homeschool your child and you can show them the text of the law.
-If they continue to give you a hard time, you can contact VaHomeschoolers and we will help you determine what the next step with your school division should be.
+If they continue to give you a hard time, please contact the VaHomeschoolers Helpdesk and we will help you determine what the next step with your school division should be.

 What sort of curriculum should I use?

 There isn’t any specific curriculum that you must use.
-VaHomeschoolers recommends that you try various mediums and techniques and see what works best with your child.
-The law doesn’t require use of a certain curriculum so you are free to pick and choose what your child enjoys and what helps him learn the best.
+VaHomeschoolers recommends that you try various media and techniques and see what works best for your child.
+The law does not require the use of a certain curriculum; you are free to pick and choose what your child enjoys and what helps him learn the best.
 One of the advantages of teaching your own children at home is that you can customize what you do for their special needs and circumstances.
 There is no one-size-fits-all curriculum.

-- Don’t spend money until you have done a lot of reading.
+- Don’t spend money until you have done a lot of researching.